-As a matter of principle, the creation of an OT is not subject to any authorisation or approval, unless its purpose is to bear insurance risks, in which case it must be authorised by the French prudential supervisory and resolution authority.16
+As a matter of principle, the creation of an OT is not subject to any authorisation or approval, unless its purpose is to bear insurance risks, in which case it must be authorised by the French prudential supervisory and resolution authority (the ACPR).17

 A FCT has no legal personality and is described as a co-ownership entity by the CMF; it is represented by its management company for the purpose of its activities.

 The FTC has the advantage of not requiring a minimum capital (apart from the issue of a minimum of two units with a nominal value of €150 each) and offers great flexibility in its organisation and operation.
-The company form, on the other hand, makes it possible to offer a vehicle with legal personality.
+The company form, however, makes it possible to offer a vehicle with legal personality.

 iv Regulatory status of the OT

-An OT would constitute a securitisation special purpose entity (SSPE) within the meaning of the Securitisation Regulation if it participates in a securitisation transaction and is structured to meet the other requirements of Article 2.2 of the Securitisation Regulation, which includes in the definition of SSPE any 'entity, other than an originator or sponsor, established for the purpose of carrying out one or more securitisations, the activities of which are limited to those appropriate to accomplishing that objective, the structure of which is intended to isolate the obligations of the SSPE from those of the originator'.
+...entity, other than an originator or sponsor, established for the purpose of carrying out one or more securitisations, the activities of which are limited to those appropriate to accomplishing that objective, the structure of which is intended to isolate the obligations of the SSPE from those of the originator.

-Managers of OTs that enter into securitisation transactions under the meaning of the Securitisation Regulation will not be subject to the AIFM Directive.19 For other types of transactions, the question of the extent to which the manager of the OT should be subject to the AIFM Directive is otherwise relatively complex and is the subject of detailed provisions of the CMF,20 which distinguishes between OT for which the manager benefits from a derogation from the AIFM Directive and those subject to the provisions of the AIFM Directive, as transposed into French law.
+Managers of OTs who enter into securitisation transactions under the meaning of the Securitisation Regulation will not be subject to the AIFM Directive.20 For other types of transactions, the question of the extent to which the manager of the OT should be subject to the AIFM Directive is otherwise relatively complex and is the subject of detailed provisions of the CMF,21 which distinguishes between OT for which the manager benefits from a derogation from the AIFM Directive and those subject to the provisions of the AIFM Directive, as transposed into French law.

-An OT may – and will in a typical public ABS transaction – issue (in addition to units or shares) bonds, negotiable debt securities or debt securities issued on the basis of a foreign law.
+An OT may – and will in a typical public ABS transaction – issue (in addition to units or shares) bonds, negotiable debt securities or debt securities issued based on a foreign law.
 It may also use other resources, such as borrowings.